 20 Blades each 5″ Tall from various prints

-15″ x 15″ piece of fabric for the background
+15 1/2″ x 15 1/2″ piece of fabric for the background

 4″ circle for lining

-1. Stitch the Dresden Blades
+Step One: Stitch the Dresden Blades

-Fold a blade in half lengthwise and a stitch ¼″ seam along the top of the blade.
+Fold a blade in half lengthwise and a stitch 1/4″ seam along the top of the blade.
 Trim the corner off the seam allowance and turn the blade right side out and press.

 Repeat 20 times.
 Lay out your blades in a pattern that you like.

-2. Stitch the Blades Together:
+Step Two: Stitch the Blades Together

-Now begin stitching the blades together.
-Place two blades on top of each other right sides facing.
-Stitch down one side with a ¼″ seam.
+Now, begin stitching the blades together.
+Place two blades on top of each other, right sides facing.
+Stitch down one side with a 1/4″ seam.

 Keep stitching until all 20 blades are sewn together.
 Press.